tensorus/tensorus/README.md

 ### Overview

 *   **Protocol:** Implements the [Model Context Protocol](https://modelcontextprotocol.io/introduction).
-*   **Language:** Node.js, using the `@modelcontextprotocol/sdk`.
+*   **Language:** Python, using the `fastmcp` library.
 *   **Communication:** Typically uses stdio for communication with a single client.
 *   **Interface:** Exposes Tensorus capabilities as a set of "tools" that an MCP client can list and call.

 ### Available Tools

 The MCP server provides tools for various Tensorus functionalities.
 Below is an overview.
-For detailed input schemas and descriptions, an MCP client can call the standard `tools/list` method on the server, or you can inspect the `toolDefinitions` array within `mcp_tensorus_server/server.js`.
+For detailed input schemas and descriptions, an MCP client can call the standard `tools/list` method on the server, or you can inspect the tool definitions in `tensorus/mcp_server.py`.

 *   **Dataset Management:**
     *   `tensorus_list_datasets`: Lists all available datasets.